RosanaFSS/R-journey/README.md

-# Diving into the wonderful see of DATA
+# Diving into the wonderful sea of DATA

 # R coding